๐Ÿงฌ

 2. Tesamorelin: Dosing and Tracking

 Tesamorelin is approved at 2 mg subcutaneously once daily.
 It produces an endogenous GH pulse pattern most similar to physiologic release because it acts at the GHRH receptor on the pituitary.
 Reported effects in trials: reduction in visceral adipose tissue (the FDA-approved indication for HIV lipodystrophy), increased IGF-1 levels, modest improvements in lipid profile.
-Tracking variables typically logged: WAIST CIRCUMFERENCE (the primary outcome measure in trials), WEIGHT, INJECTION TIME (consistent timing matters for endogenous pulse alignment โ€” typically evening to layer onto physiologic nocturnal GH peak), IGF-1 LEVEL if monitored (rises within weeks; check at baseline and periodically), SIDE EFFECTS (injection site reactions, occasional joint pain, fluid retention, hyperglycemia in some subjects).
+Tracking variables typically logged: WAIST CIRCUMFERENCE (the primary outcome measure in trials), WEIGHT, INJECTION TIME (consistent timing matters for endogenous pulse alignment โ€” typically evening to layer onto physiologic nocturnal GH peak), IGF-1 LEVEL if a provider monitors it, SIDE EFFECTS (injection site reactions, occasional joint pain, fluid retention, hyperglycemia in some subjects).
 Dosing is consistent daily without escalation in approved protocol.

 Key Points